nickneos/djneos_website/_pages/home.md

 <img src="/assets/images/dj_neos_logo_1.png" width="300" height="300" style="display: block; margin: 0 auto" />

-Melbourne based DJ Neos providing DJ services for weddings, corporate events, birthday parties, and all special occasions.
+Melbourne based DJ providing services for weddings, corporate events, birthday parties, and all special occasions.

 As an "open format" DJ, I can seamlessly transition across genres including hip-hop, rock anthems, pop hits, electronic vibes and more to create the perfect atmosphere for your event!